ScanMountGoat/xc3_lib/DEVELOPMENT.md

 }
 ```

 Values can also be pretty printed using the appropriate debug format specifier.
-The output will look similar to Rust syntax or JSON without quotation marks.
+The output will look similar to Rust syntax.

 ```rust
 fn main() {
    let value = xc3_lib::mxmd::Mxmd::from_file("ch01012013.wimdo");
    println!("{:#?}", value);
 }
 ```

+## Debugging File Writing
+The easiest way to test writing a file is to parse a file and then write it again without making changes.
+This should result in a binary identical output file.
+This can be checked using Rust code or using a hex editor like [HxD](https://mh-nexus.de/en/hxd/) or [ImHex](https://github.com/WerWolv/ImHex) for visual diff checking.
+See xc3_test for code examples.

+Another useful test is to write the file to binary and then read it again.
+The two data structures like `Mxmd` or `Msrd` should compare as equal.
+Differences can indicate that data isn't being written properly.
+For more visual output, pretty print the debug representation before and after to text files.
+The text can be diffed using an online diffing tool or directly in some editors like VsCode.